earthly/earthly/docs/earthfile/earthfile.md

 ##### `--no-cache`

-Force the command to run every time; ignoring any cache.
+Force the command to run every time; ignoring the layer cache.
 Any commands following the invocation of `RUN --no-cache`, will also ignore the cache.
 If `--no-cache` is used as an option on the `RUN` statement within a `WITH DOCKER` statement, all commands after the `WITH DOCKER` will also ignore the cache.

+{% hint style='danger' %}
+##### Auto-skip
+Note that `RUN --no-cache` commands may still be skipped by auto-skip.
+For more information see the [Caching in Earthfiles guide](../caching/caching-in-earthfiles.md#auto-skip).
+{% endhint %}

 ##### `--entrypoint`